 - No Battery Backup

-Battery Backup Solutions for Solar Powered Pond Pumps
+Battery Backup Solutions

 You have likely noticed that there are no kits here that offer a battery backup solution.
 There are some good reasons for it.
 For one, the kits that actually do come with one do not have large batteries which means the backup solution not viable to run at night.
 The other reason is that in order to provide a backup solution that allows the unit to operate at night or during extended bad weather days, the cost for such a solution will sometimes be more expensive than the kit itself!